How I built a Notion Custom Agent to read my newsletters for me

 • Period end = last day of the month

-3. Update Items as follows:
+3. Update Items (with idempotency guard):

 4. CEO mode: